|We haven't seen a bit of snow in my part of Virginia this year. This is a peek of my neighbors' snowmen taken in 2011.|

 - Make Learning Fun has a lot of activities that incorporate snow and winter.
 I really like The Hat Emergent Reader that can be used when reading The Hat by Jan Brett.

-- The Mitten, The Hat, and The Three Snow Bears by Jan Brett can be found on-line at We Give Books.org.
-Jan Brett also has printable graphics and activities at janbrett.com.
+- Printable graphics and activities for The Mitten, The Hat, and The Three Snow Bears by Jan Brett can be found at janbrett.com.

 - The First Grade Parade's Mitten Loads of Fun includes a very cute downloadable blend activity for students practicing /l/ blends.
 She also created an adjective activity for beginning readers and an activity for making predictions.
 The math and writing activities could be used to ask questions and make comparisons.
 Use the Mitten Math word problems for articulation carry-over.